HsiangHung/Code-Challenges/Crackingcode_interview/11.sorting_searching/sorts.md

 arr = [54, 26, 93, 17, 77, 31, 44, 1, 0]
 print(mergeSort(arr))
 ````
-The merge sort can be written more concisely using helper function:
+The merge sort can be written more concisely using helper function 'merge_list':
 ```Python
 def merge_sort(nums):
     if len(nums) == 1: return nums